martinescoz/uacbypass-fud-crypterps/README.md

 # UAC Bypass

 - This program allows you to run files with elevated privileges without requesting any permission, without displaying the UAC screen.
-The UACBypass is designed to assist in bypass
+The UACBypass is designed to assist in by